 Mike Anderson, Ph.D.

 Mike Anderson is an associate consultant with Sound Jury Consulting.
 He has consulted on mock trials and focus groups across the country covering issues from wrongful death claims to billion dollar environmental disaster matters.
-Besides working as a consultant, Mike has taught collegiate courses in public and persuasive speaking, problem solving in teams and groups, and behavioral research methods for more than 15 years; he currently teaches public speaking at Savannah College of Art and Design.
+Besides working as a consultant, Mike has taught collegiate courses in public and persuasive speaking, problem solving in teams and groups, and behavioral research methods for more than 15 years; he currently teaches public speaking at an art and design college in Savannah, Georgia..
 Mike has published his research on public address and audience retention in various academic journals.
 He has also worked professionally with both academy award winning actors and writers, along with appearing in televised promotions for Hallmark, Sprint, Boulevard Brewing, and countless others.
 Because of his work inside and out of the classroom, Dr. Anderson has been named the “Most Interesting Character in Small Town America,” by Readers Digest.
 Mike received his Ph.D. in public address and communication studies at the University of Kansas.

 Lesley Rone, M.A.